MOT guide: Why do we need an MOT? What’s included in an MOT? Where to book an MOT?

 Wipers and washers should sweep a wide enough area on the widescreen to give an adequate view of the road.

 There must not be any damage or obstructions larger than 10mm around the windscreen directly in front of the driver.
 Within this area but outside of the driver’s view your car will fail if there is any damage or other obstruction larger than 40mm.

-For more info about MOTs and the checks which will be included during the test, visit https://www.gov.uk/.
+For up to the minute information about MOTs and the checks which will be included during the test, visit https://www.gov.uk/.